How do you maintain a battery container in the long term?

 • Unforeseen downtime of the energy system

-Therefore, periodic maintenance is increasingly mandated by manufacturers, insurers, and government guidelines – particularly for projects over 100 kWh.
+Therefore, periodic maintenance is increasingly required not only by manufacturers but also by insurers and government regulations, particularly for projects over 100 kWh.

 A good maintenance plan consists of multiple inspections at fixed intervals.
-These can take place annually or semi-annually, depending on the usage and location of the battery container.
+These can take place annually or semi-annually, depending on the use and location of the battery container.

 Important inspection points are:

-• Check for leakage or swelling of battery cells
+• Check for leaks or swelling of battery cells

-• Inspection of the condition of cabling and connectors
+• Check the condition of wiring and connectors

 • Inspection of fire protection systems